Sharp thresholds for the Escobar functional: the Escobar-Willmore mass, geometric selection, and compactness trichotomy: Introduction

 \section{Introduction}

-Sharp critical inequalities on manifolds with boundary exhibit two persistent and tightly coupled features: \emph{(i)} a universal threshold dictated by the model geometry (the Euclidean half-space / round hemisphere), and \emph{(ii)} a \emph{geometric selection} mechanism (encoded in curvature and mean curvature) that governs where concentration occurs and whether compactness can fail.
-This paper develops a unified \emph{transfer--quantization--reduction} framework that captures both phenomena in a quantitative way, simultaneously for a Dirichlet Gagliardo--Nirenberg family (including sharp boundary trace quotients) and for the \emph{conformally covariant} Escobar functional.
+The conformally covariant Escobar functional on a compact Riemannian manifold $(M^n,g)$ with boundary has a universal sharp upper-bound $S_\ast = C^*_{\mathrm{Esc}}(\mathbb S^n_+)$ set by the round hemisphere.
+Below this threshold, minimizers exist; at it, concentration (bubbling) may occur.
+The central question of this paper is: \emph{what are the exact geometric coefficients that govern whether concentration happens, where it localizes, and how the near-threshold variational landscape is organized?}

-On the Escobar side, our goal is a near-threshold \emph{closure package}: a quantitative description of (i) \emph{what} bubbling profiles can occur (quantization / Struwe decomposition), (ii) \emph{where} bubbling must occur (selection laws for centers and scales), and (iii) \emph{how} the near-threshold variational landscape behaves (finite-dimensional reduction, multiplicity, and dynamical control near bubbling).
-A central theme is that, once one works \emph{on the constraint slice}, in the positive sector the only obstruction is boundary bubbling modeled on $U_+$ (see~\eqref{def:bubbles}); in general, bubbles are half-space critical points.
+We identify two boundary invariants that answer this question in a hierarchy of degeneracy (the first-order coefficient $\rho_n^{\mathrm{conf}}H_g$ cancels; Lemma~\ref{lem:rho-positive}):

-\textbf{Slice viewpoint and the organizing coefficients.} The slice formulation isolates the genuinely noncompact directions: boundary bubbles and their modulation parameters.
-Our quantitative package is organized by the first three coefficients in the one-bubble expansion on the slice,
+together with an explicit boundary-to-boundary interaction kernel $\mathsf G_\partial$ in the multi-bubble regime.
+A central result is a conformal cancellation at second order: the coefficients of $\Ric_g(\nu,\nu)$ and $\Scal_{\bar g}$ in the bare mass $\mathfrak R_g^{\mathrm{bare}}$ vanish identically, so the mass depends \emph{exclusively} on the trace-free second fundamental form $\mathring{\mathrm{II}}$.
+This yields unconditional subcriticality for non-umbilic boundaries in all dimensions $n\ge5$, a threshold compactness trichotomy governed by $\Theta_g$ on the umbilic stratum, and explicit selection laws for blow-up centers and scales.

-together with an explicit boundary interaction kernel $\mathsf G_\partial$ in the multi-bubble regime.
-These objects drive both (a) obstruction/compactness at and below the hemisphere threshold, and (b) the finite-dimensional reduction underlying multiplicity via critical points at infinity.
+\textbf{The organizing coefficients.} At second order, the one-bubble test coefficient $\mathfrak R_g^{\mathrm{bare}}$ and the Lyapunov--Schmidt-corrected coefficient $\mathfrak R_g^{\mathrm{red}}$ play distinct roles (subcriticality vs.\ compactness/selection; the two coincide on the umbilic stratum).
+These objects, together with $\mathsf G_\partial$, drive (a) obstruction and compactness at and below the hemisphere threshold, and (b) the finite-dimensional reduction underlying multiplicity via noncompact Palais--Smale constructions.

 \textbf{Escobar functional (covariant).} Let $(M^n,g)$ be a smooth compact Riemannian manifold with smooth boundary $\partial M$.
 We consider the canonical conformal pair

 and the Escobar quotient

 We write